Murder of Hallel Yaffa Ariel: Political impact

 Following the attack the Israeli government appropriated $12.9m to "strengthen" the settlement of Kiryat Arba and the Israeli settlers in nearby Hebron.
 The funds will be used for social projects, education and for increased security.
 The money will be paid from the budgets of several Ministries.
 The plan features the construction of 42 new homes in Kiryat Arba.

 The Palestinian Authority was put "on the defensive" over its policy of paying a monthly stipend of $350 to the family of Hallel Ariel's killer, as it does for the families of all Palestinian "martyrs", drawing on the Palestinian Authority Martyrs Fund, which is dedicated to that purpose.
 Prime Minister Netanyahu calls the payments "an incentive for murder".
 The Israeli government, describing the payments as glorifying terrorism, responded to this attack with an announcement that it will deduct the value of "Martyr" payments from the tax revenue it pays to the Palestinian Authority.
-The Fund, established in 1967 by the Palestinian Liberation Organization makes payments to 35,000 families, including the families of suicide bombers, from an annual budget of $170 million in 2016.
+The Fund, established in 1967 by the Palestine Liberation Organization makes payments to 35,000 families, including the families of suicide bombers, from an annual budget of $170 million in 2016.